-Many schools opt to hire a panel of gualified judges to evaluate and select the squad.
-By using gualified judges, a candidate is placed on a squad based on the execution of skills in an unbiased environment.
+Many schools opt to hire a panel of qualified judges to evaluate and select the squad.
+By using qualified judges, a candidate is placed on a squad based on the execution of skills in an unbiased environment.
 Qualified judges can be professional instructors, such as the UCA Staff.
 This selection process is the most widely used tryout method.
-Contact your UCA State Director for a list of qualified judges near you.
+Contact your UCA State Director for assistance in finding qualified judges.